 - For multiple terms go to Exclusions and edit Rejected Opportunities

-- Upload a CSV file containing a list of terms to reject
+- Upload a CSV file containing a list of terms to reject.

-- Use the text filter, then ‘Add All’ to add all terms containing a word(s) to the group
+- Use the text filter, then ‘Add All’ to add all terms containing a word(s) to the group.

-Note: It can take a few days for changes to either of the above groups to be reflected in the app.
+Check back 24 hours later and all rejected terms will have been removed from Search Term Opportunities.
+Note it can take a few days for changes to either of the above groups to be reflected in the app.

 What is the difference between Rejecting and Ignoring a search term?

-Rejecting removes the term from Search Term Opportunities only.
+Rejected terms are removed from Search Term Opportunities only.
 Ignored will remove the term from the account completely, which means you will no longer be able to see data for this term in your reports.

 Comments